qutip/qutip-doc/dev_roadmap.md

  Abstraction of the [linear algebra] data from code qutip components, allowing for alternatives, such as sparse, dense etc.
  Difficult to summarize.
 Almost every file in qutip affected in some way.
 A major milestone for qutip.
 Significant performance improvements throughout qutip.

+ Some developments tasks remain, including providing full control over how the data-layer dispatchers choose the most appropriate output type.

  ### qutip main reorganization
  &#x1F535; tag: qmain-reorg